Your Chances of Having a Miscarriage

 If you have not miscarried – your doctor may just send you home.
 Or he or she may monitor you with ultrasound and blood tests.

-If this was your first known miscarriage, your risk of having a second one is only slightly higher than if you never had a miscarriage, especially if your first miscarriage showed a chromosomal abnormality, it occurred early in pregnancy, or you have previously given birth to a healthy baby.
-Even after experiencing two miscarriages, your chances of having a third one are not much higher than if you never had one.
+If this was your first known miscarriage, your chances of having a miscarriage again are only slightly higher than if you never had a miscarriage, especially if your first miscarriage showed a chromosomal abnormality, it occurred early in pregnancy, or you have previously given birth to a healthy baby.
+Even after experiencing two miscarriages, your chances of having a miscarriage a third time are not much higher than if you never had one.
 For example, if you have had two miscarriages, you have a 65 percent chance of carrying your next baby to term; a woman who has never miscarried or has had only one miscarriage has roughly an 80 percent chance of carrying to term.
-After three miscarriages, however, your chances of carrying your next baby to term go down to 50 percent.
-After three consecutive miscarriages, you would be wise to have a complete obstetrical evaluation to see if there are any underlying medical reasons that could cause you to have future miscarriages.
+After three miscarriages, however, your chances of having a miscarriage do increase more significantly.
+You will only have a 50 percent chance of carrying your next baby to term.
+After three consecutive miscarriages, you would be wise to have a complete obstetrical evaluation to see if there are any underlying medical reasons that increase your chances of having a miscarriage.
 If no reason can be found, you may reasonably assume that you still have an excellent chance of delivering a healthy baby.